prichey/prestonrichey.com/src/pages/projects/personal/roadkillbot/index.md

 over 1,300 times and received nearly 300 replies.
 Due to some faulty logic in my script, the bot saw replies to a dead Meerkat link as individual tweets that themselves contained dead links, so it replied to lots of tweets mistakenly.
+Lots of users were also either
+<a href="https://twitter.com/ryamidon/status/579801414060257280" target="_blank">perturbed</a>
+by the bot, or just
+<a href="https://twitter.com/GhostRhino23/status/579793803269283840" target="_blank">confused</a>.
-Lots of users were also either perturbed by the bot, or just confused.
-I added a default response to any users who tweeted back at the bot, informing users that it was an automated service and that they could yell at @prestonrichey (me) if they wanted to.
+I added a default response to any users who tweeted back at the bot, informing users that it was an automated service and that they could yell at
+@prestonrichey (me) if they wanted to.

 I disabled the service because I started to question the ethics of such an automated, naggy (and somewhat passive-agressive) service.
 Building the bot was